bnsimha/bnsimha/README.md

-- 👋 Hi, I’m @bnsimha
+- Hi, I’m @bnsimha
-- 👀 I’m interested in Algorithms.
+- I’m interested in Algorithms.
 - 🌱 I’m currently learning data structures in Java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on bnsimha7@gmail.com

 <!---
 bnsimha/bnsimha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.